 Cover Your Vacation Rental Stays With Fixed-Value Points

-Instead of using Wyndham, Marriott, or Hyatt points for award stays at vacation rental properties, it's also possible to redeem fixed-value points for vacation rentals.
+Instead of using Wyndham, Marriott, Hyatt, or Choice points for award stays at vacation rental properties, it's also possible to redeem fixed-value points for vacation rentals.

 Chase Ultimate Rewards points

-Depending on the Chase cards you have and the redemption you make, you'll use points at a value between 1 and 1.5 cents each.
-This isn't the best use of Chase points, but it's still a convenient one.
-Plus, there's always the option of cashing out points at 1¢ apiece as a statement credit or booking a vacation rental property through the Chase travel portal, using points at up to 1.5¢ each, depending on which cards you have.
+You can cash out points from any Chase Ultimate Rewards-earning credit card at 1¢ apiece as a statement credit or booking a vacation rental property through the Chase travel portal, using points at up to 2¢ each, depending on which cards you have.

 Capital One Miles

-First, you can book a vacation rental through Capital One Travel and pay with Miles.
-On these redemptions, your Miles will be worth 1¢ apiece.
-Given that AwardWallet users typically redeem Capital One Miles for 2.01¢ each, this isn't the best value redemption out there.
+First, you can book a vacation rental through Capital One Travel and pay with miles.
+On these redemptions, your Capital One miles will be worth 1¢ apiece.
+Given that AwardWallet users typically redeem Capital One Miles for 2.04¢ each, this isn't the best value redemption out there.
 However, it's an easily accessible way to book a vacation rental.
-Plus, you'll earn an experience credit on every booking.
+Plus, you'll earn an experience credit for vacation rentals booked from the Premier or Lifestyle Collection.

 However, not all vacation rentals will code as travel, so your mileage may vary.
 Ultimately, this depends on who owns or manages the property you rent, so bear this in mind before you splurge on a property, assuming you're covered with your miles and then getting disappointed later on.